drewsamsen/spark-next/docs/development/REFACTORING.md

    - Create usage examples for developers
    - Add JSDoc comments to all public methods

+3. **Performance Optimization**:
+   - Query optimization for complex nested queries
+   - Implement pagination for large datasets
+   - Adopt virtualized lists for performance
+   - Consistent caching strategy with React Query or SWR

 ### Low Priority (4+ weeks)
-1. **Performance Optimization**:
-   - Identify bottlenecks in service layer
-   - Implement caching strategies where appropriate
-   - Optimize database queries in repositories

-2. **Advanced Features**:
+1. **Advanced Features**:
    - Implement background synchronization
    - Consider offline support where relevant
    - Add more granular error handling and recovery mechanisms

-3. **Security Improvements**:
+2. **Security Improvements**:
    - Add rate limiting to API routes
    - Implement more granular permission checks for admin operations
    - Audit authentication and authorization flows

-4. **API Organization**:
+3. **API Organization**:
    - Group related routes in subdirectories by domain
    - Generate API documentation from TypeScript interfaces
    - Create request/response examples for each endpoint

 ## Conclusion

-The refactoring effort has significantly improved the codebase organization, maintainability, and type safety.
+Our refactoring effort has significantly improved the codebase organization, maintainability, and type safety.
 By consistently applying the repository-service-hook pattern across the application, we've reduced technical debt and ensured a cohesive architecture that will support future development efforts.

-We've made substantial progress on our high-priority tasks, including:
-1. Successfully migrating authentication from direct Supabase calls to our auth service
-2. Completing the majority of the categorization module refactoring:
-   - Created the categorization repository with extensive functionality
-   - Refactored tag-service, category-service, and job-service to use the repository
-   - Updated db-utils to use repository methods
-3. Updating hooks to use our new architecture pattern

-The next steps will focus on:
+The next steps focus on:
-1. Implementing a dedicated CategoriesRepository to handle category-specific database operations
+1. Implementing a dedicated CategoriesRepository
-2. Continuing to migrate remaining components that directly use Supabase
+2. Migrating remaining components that directly use Supabase
 3. Standardizing API utilities and error handling
-4. Conducting a comprehensive component audit to ensure consistent patterns
+4. Conducting a comprehensive component audit

+Through this systematic approach, we're transforming the Spark application into a more maintainable, testable, and scalable codebase while preserving its functionality and user experience.